Hunger Signals: How to Recognize and Manage Them

 1. Use a Hunger Scale to Retrain Your Brain

-One way to get back in touch with our missing hunger signals is to use a hunger scale.
-There's no one right way to rate your hunger or appetite.
+One way to reconnect with our missing hunger signals is to use a hunger scale.
+There is no one right way to rate hunger or appetite.

-But if you’re just getting started with hunger cues, it can be helpful to have personalized feedback until you’re more confident in your ability to judge hunger.
+But if you’re just getting started with hunger cues, personalized feedback can be helpful until you’re more confident in your ability to judge hunger.
 This is where apps like Signos, which connect your glucose data from a continuous glucose monitor (CGM), can help.

 We are all familiar with a traffic light where green means go, yellow means slow down, and red means stop.
 Signos uses the same familiar visual cues to help you tie your glucose levels with hunger.
 The app provides individualized guidance based on your glucose readings.